How to measure kids’ feet at home - measuring guide and tips

 Footprint tracing

+You’ll need: a pen or pencil, ruler and a piece of A4 paper 1.
+Place the paper on the floor and ask your kid to stand on it.
+2. Trace around the outline of each foot with the pen or pencil, watching out for tickly spots.
 3. Take your ruler and measure between the longest toe (which isn’t always the big toe) and the heel.
 If the feet are different sizes then take the longest measurement.
+4. You’ll want a bit of wiggle room so add 1cm.

 Heel to wall measurement